-- Acute Respiratory Illnesses attributed to Air Pollution (Asthma, ARI, and Cancer)
+- > Acute Respiratory Illnesses attributed to Air Pollution (Asthma, ARI, and Cancer)

 - Heat-related illnesses

-- Vector-Borne Diseases (Malaria, Dengue, Chikungunya, JE, Scrub typhus, etc.)
+- ▶ Vector-Borne Diseases (Malaria, Dengue, Chikungunya, JE, Scrub typhus, etc.)

 - Water Borne Diseases (Diarrhoea, Hepatitis A & E, Typhoid, etc.)

 - Food Borne Diseases

 - Nutrition-related diseases

 - Allergic Diseases

 - Cardio-pulmonary Diseases

 - Mental Health

 - Zoonotic Diseases

 - Specific illnesses to sea and coastal area

-- Due to extreme weather events (floods, cyclones such as Fani, Philin, Hudhud etc.) affecting health
+- > Due to extreme weather events (floods, cyclones such as Fani, Philin, Hudhud etc.) affecting health

-At present, the state has burden of the both communicable and noncommunicable diseases.
-Due to epidemiological transition, а large proportion of population in Odisha is susceptible to water borne diseases like hepatitis A, ADD leading to explosive outbreaks.
-In Odisha, the health of human populations is shifts sensitive to in weather patterns and other aspects of climate change, owing to urbanization, depletion of forest cover, increased energy consumption, indoor and outdoor air pollution, variation in food production, vector-borne diseases, inadequate sewage and waste management, and issues of inaccessibility to health care in some parts of the state.
+At present, the state has the burden of both communicable and non- communicable diseases.
+Due to epidemiological transition, a large proportion of population in Odisha is susceptible to water borne diseases like hepatitis A, ADD leading to explosive outbreaks.
+In Odisha, the health of human populations is sensitive to shifts in weather patterns and other aspects of climate change, owing to urbanization, depletion of forest cover, increased energy consumption, indoor and outdoor air pollution, variation in food production, vector-borne diseases, inadequate sewage and waste management, and issues of inaccessibility to health care in some parts of the state.

-Adaption plan to Climate-sensitive Health Issues
+Adaptation plan to Climate-sensitive Health Issues